 Beyond the classroom students also engage in a wide range of activities that broaden their horizons and encourage them to respect diversity.
 Much of this is through our successful House System.
 Examples that are particularly relevant to building British Values are:

 · Play in a Week.
 The Plays in a Week always focus on challenging themes that require Year 8 students to think.
-The most recent examples are Private Peaceful which looks at the issue of conscientious objectors in World War I and Animal Farm which explores issues of democracy and equality
+Examples include Private Peaceful, which looks at the issue of conscientious objectors in World War I, and Animal Farm which explores issues of democracy and equality

 · Exchanges and study visits to France, Germany and Spain